 Tutu officially retired from public life on 7 October 2010.
 However, he continues with his involvement with the Elders and Nobel Laureate Group and his support of the Desmond Tutu Peace Centre.
 He stepped down from his positions as Chancellor of the University of the Western Cape and as a representative on the UN's advisory committee on the prevention of genocide.

 The Government caught on its back foot tried to defend its tardiness.
 South Africans from across the socio-political spectrum, religious leaders, academics and civil society, united in condemning the Governments actions.
-Tutu, in a rare show of fury, launched a blistering attack on the ANC and President Jacob Zuma, venting his anger at the Government’s position regarding the Dalai Lama.
+In a rare show of fury Tutu launched a blistering attack on the ANC and President Jacob Zuma, venting his anger at the Government’s position regarding the Dalai Lama.
 The Dalai Lama was previously refused a visa to visit South Africa in 2009.